claireliu14/flutter_study_group/networking_http/README.md

 # Fetching data from internet

-A new Flutter application with fetching data from internet and show items ListView.
+A new Flutter application with fetching data from internet and show items in ListView.

 ## Getting Started